ql4b/vue-googleapis-examples/README.md

 https://github.com/ql4b/vue-googleapis-examples/tree/master/youtube-data

-Here you can see how authenticate the use and let him/her access his/her own YouTube data on in your app
+Here you can see how authenticate the user and let him/her access his/her own YouTube data on in your app